AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: AKE-GNN: The Proposed Framework

-In this section, we first introduce the notations~(Section~\ref{sec:preliminary}), and then formulate the AKE-GNN framework on two graph views according to its two phases: an individual learning phase~(Section~\ref{sec:individual-phase}) and a knowledge exchange phase (Section~\ref{sec:evolution-phase}).
-Finally, we extend AKE-GNN to the multiple view (GNN) case, where each corresponds to a view generated by graph augmentations~(Section~\ref{sec:multiple-gnn}).
-The overall framework of AKE-GNN is shown in Figure~\ref{fig:framework}.
+In this section, we first present a preliminary study to investigate the redundancy issue of the weight parameter matrix in GNNs~(Sec.~\ref{sec:redundancy}).
+Then we introduce the AKE-GNN framework on two graph views with its two training phases~(Sec.~\ref{sec:individual-phase}~\&~\ref{sec:evolution-phase}).
+We finally extend AKE-GNN to the multiple GNN case~(Sec.~\ref{sec:multiple-gnn}).
+The overall framework of AKE-GNN is shown in Fig.~\ref{fig:framework}.